hikeventures/hikeventures.github.io/_posts/articles/products/2017-03-03-sawyer-lifestraw.markdown

 ## Conclusion

-Chosing a water filter system is of course a personal choice.
-In my case I like to have a water filter which does the job, is leighweight and has a long lifespan.
+Choosing a water filter system is of course a personal choice.
+In my case I like to have a water filter which does the job, is lightweight and has a long lifespan.
 Having used the Sawyer Mini for a long time I am quite excited to use the additional features of the MSR TrailShot.

 ---